dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/3-Scheduling-the-StorageLoader.md

     0 6   * * *   root    cronic /path/to/snowplow/4-storage/bin/snowplow-runner-and-loader.sh

 This will run the ETL job daily at 6am, emailing any failures to you via cronic.
-Please make sure that your SnowPlow events have been safely generated and stored in your In Bucket prior to 6am.
+Please make sure that your Snowplow events have been safely generated and stored in your In Bucket prior to 6am.

 <a name="runner-and-loader-cron"/>